By Cate Toups Atkinson

-Today, 101 years later, three of the four homes at 5605, 5607, 5609, and 5611 Chevy Chase Parkway still retain these marble fireplaces.
+Today, 101 years later, three of the four houses at 5605, 5607, 5609, and 5611 Chevy Chase Parkway still retain these mysterious marble fireplaces.
 But one has apparently gone missing, said to have been liked so much by a previous homeowner of 5607 that they took it with them when they moved out.
-Another of the four — the gray marble fireplace in 5609 — was so prized by its one-time owner that she kept the fireplace and discarded the house, reassembling it in a newly built house on the same lot.
+Another of the four — a gray marble fireplace in 5609 — was so prized by its one-time owner that she kept the fireplace and discarded the house then built a new one on the lot.

 “He knew about some mansions near Washington Circle, around Pennsylvania and 23rd, that had dated to the 1870s but had been demolished around 1914 to accommodate commercial buildings,” Simchak recalled.
 “He said he thought they’d probably been removed from one of those.”

-The architect who told him this was Frederick Lear Fryer (1918-1983) who worked with the renowned DC architect firm Faulkner, Stenhouse, Fryer & Faulker, designers of the New Zealand Embassy at 37 Observatory Circle, among other impressive buildings.
+The architect who told him this was Frederick Lear Fryer (1918-1983) who worked with the renowned DC architect firm Faulkner, Stenhouse, Fryer & Faulker, designers of the New Zealand Embassy at 37 Observatory Circle NW, among other impressive buildings.

-A careful perusal of classifieds in the local newspapers from those years turned up no announcements of the availability of salvaged marble fireplaces.
+A careful perusal of classified ads in the local newspapers from those years turned up no announcements of the availability of salvaged marble fireplaces.
 But this was the Jazz Age, a time before e-bay or Restore, and salvaged materials were frequently scooped up by people in the building trades.
-Nor did the building permits on file in the Washingtonia Collection at the DC Library reveal that any of the four Chevy Chase Parkway houses included salvaged parts in the newly constructed bungalows — not that it would have been required to.
+Nor did the building permits on file in the Washingtoniana Collection at the DC Library reveal that any of the four Chevy Chase Parkway houses included salvaged parts in the newly constructed bungalows.
+Although not required, details like this are sometimes noted on the permits.

-One would assume that since these fireplaces were so unusual and elaborate, they would be mentioned as selling points for these brand new homes.
-But I could find no for-sale ads of these four houses when they were offered on the market that mentioned anything about marble fireplaces.
-Perhaps that was because by the 1920s, Victorian architecture, while beautifully incorporated in the Chevy Chase houses, was considered a bit outdated and fussy, so perhaps it wasn’t the feature Branson wanted to brag about.
+One might assume that since these fireplaces were so unusual and elaborate, they would be mentioned as selling points for these brand new homes.
+But I could find no advertisements of these four houses when they were offered on the market that mentioned anything about marble fireplaces.
+Perhaps that was because by the 1920s Victorian architecture, while beautifully incorporated in the Chevy Chase houses, was considered a bit outdated and fussy, so perhaps it wasn’t the feature Branson wanted to brag about.
 That went to the closets (see the ad at right).

 The architect for the four houses was Speiden & Speiden, a company consisting of brothers William and Albert Speiden who designed more than 2,000 structures in the early 20th century, including more than 270 buildings in Washington, DC.
 By the time these houses were built, elder brother William had died and Albert was commuting from Manassas.
 Branson used the contractor W.A.
-Kimmel to construct them.
+Kimmel to construct the four houses.

 Meanwhile, the buyers of the four bungalows on Chevy Chase Parkway settled into their new homes.
 Most of them stayed for decades.
 They were all white, as required by the racial covenants attached to these four houses like most of the homes platted by Fulton R. Gordon during those years.
 The post-World War I period was a time of rapid growth for Chevy Chase DC when President Warren G. Harding from Ohio promised normalcy (the Teapot Dome scandal didn’t alight until after his death) followed by Calvin Coolidge who took the country into prosperity until the 1929 stock market crash.